-Official Plan Amendment 660 (OPA 660) is one of five amendments to the City of Vaughan Official Plan that sought to implement a vision for the future urban structure along the Highway 7 corridor that is multipurpose, vibrant and supports higher-order transit.
-Generally, OPA 660 applies to the lands located adjacent to Highway 7 and includes parts of the Secondary Plan area.
+Official Plan Amendment 660 (OPA 660) is one of five amendments to the City of Vaughan Official Plan that seeks to implement a vision for the future urban structure along the Highway 7 corridor that is multi-purpose, vibrant and supports higher-order transit.
+Generally, OPA 660 applies to the lands located adjacent to Highway 7 and includes the parts of the Secondary Plan area.

 In OPA 660, Concord GO Centre is defined as an area within 400 metres distance from the intersection of the CN line and Highway 7.
-The Concord GO Centre is subject to Deferral Policy No. 1 in OPA 660, which defers "high density residential" uses on the identified lands.
-This deferral can be lifted upon the completion of a municipal comprehensive review addressing the criteria for employment land conversions under the Growth Plan.
-The 2010 Vaughan Official Plan, which has been adopted by Vaughan Council and is substantially approved by the Ontario Municipal Board, represents the municipal comprehensive review outlined in Deferral No. 1 thereby meeting the requirements of the Growth Plan.
+The Concord GO Centre is subject to Deferral Policy

+No. 1 in OPA 660, which defers "high density residential" uses on the identified lands.
+This deferral can be lifted upon the completion of a municipal comprehensive review addressing the criteria of employment land conversions.
+The 2010 Vaughan Official Plan, which has been approved by Vaughan Council and is before the Region of York for approval, represents the municipal comprehensive review outlined in Deferral No. 1 and permits high density residential uses in the Concord GO Centre.